 Strategy and process

-- A large-company focus: The fund invests in large U.S. companies, targeting those with a competitive edge in markets around the world and the potential to produce strong profits.
+- A large-company focus: The fund invests in large U.S. companies, targeting those with a competitive edge and above-average growth potential.

 Current performance may be lower or higher than the quoted past performance, which cannot guarantee future results.
 Share price, principal value, and return will vary, and you may have a gain or loss when you sell your shares.
 To obtain the most recent month-end performance, visit putnam.com.